tmartin-m/datafun-06-eda/README.md

      - Day - Day of the week the person dined
      - Time - Time of day the person dined
      - Size - The number of people in the dining party

+7. Initial Insights
+   - Based on the above tables and visuals the following insights can be made:
+     - Most bill payers dined during dinner on the weekend.
+     - The average tip percentage falls right in with the expected average of 15%-20%.
+     - Nonsmokers were more likely to increase their tip amount as their bill increased compared to smokers.
+Most days had a very similar spread of tips cluster between $2.00-$4.00.